Michela Magas - Prototyping Policy

 Michela It’s fabulous working with the cities.
-The cities are interesting because they’re all ecosystems.
-They are smaller, and therefore more agile and can be strategically placed to service wider ecosystems.
-The cities that have been particularly interested in working with us have been typically 100,000 to maybe 300,000 people, in that sort of spectrum, or can work very well on improving quality of living.
+The cities are interesting because they’re all ecosystems that are smaller, and therefore more agile and can be strategically placed to service wider ecosystems.
+The cities that have been particularly interested in working with us have been typically 100,000 to maybe 300,000 people, in that sort of spectrum, all can work very well on improving quality of living.

 Dubber That’s the thing.
 It’s not just how do we improve our end of year bottom line, it’s how do we make this a better place to live?

 Dubber Exactly, that’s the really interesting thing.
 Some of these cities, they’re talking about ten-year plans.
 It’s not just “What does our quarterly report look like?”

 Michela Let’s face it, most of them, well actually all of them are now very well enabled in terms of infrastructure, so there’s nothing to stop them being incredibly competitive at a global level.
 It took some parts of Europe to get there because they were on far too low bandwidth before, and now all of the cities that we’re talking to are jumping onto 5G, not quite knowing exactly how they’re going to use it.
 But this is where they need…